RCopeland/the-temple-of-beasts/README.md

   - the traveller will decide he has enough information and depart
   - the knights will return to their original army
   - the temple will be abandoned and later infested by spiders

-# TODO
-- npcs for the knights, the prisoners, the traveller, few of the beasts
-- room descriptions
-- map
-- treasure